dfinson/apifi/README.md

 #### Overview

 While generating the back end GraphQL API, Apifi simultaneously generates a simple, ultra-lightweight and easy to use front end GraphQL client.
-This client is a single JavaScript file called *apifiClient.js*, which is written / overwritten to the root project directory at compile time. *apifiClient.js* is made up of pure JavaScript with no external dependencies, relying solely on the *fetch* API.
+This client is a single JavaScript file called *apifiClient.js*, which is written / overwritten to the root project directory at compile time. *apifiClient.js* is made up of pure JavaScript with no external dependencies, relying solely on the *fetch* API in order to send and receive data from the back end.

 ####  What it looks like
 Given the following example model: